-• Environment
+• Sustainability and the Environment

-Their environment programmes can help entrepreneurs to conduct their business in an environmentally responsible manner and BIM can advise on Natura 2000 assessment.
+Their environment programmes can help entrepreneurs to conduct their business in an environmentally responsible manner.

-• Training
+Training

 BIM can help an entrepreneur develop their skills with training in fishing, fish farming and seafood processing.
 Their safety courses can be taken to get a Basic Safety Training card.